gbrini/PPMElaboratoBackend/README.md

 ## Endpoint documentation
 - All the endpoint listed down below can be tested using Httpie (installed from requirements.txt)
 - All the endpoints that supports the pagination will return `25` items per page by default, but that number can be changed using the parameter `page_size`, the maximum value is `100`.
+On the result object tehre will be two different keys, next fot the following page.

 - ### login
     Get the access token